What are major scales and why are they important?

 Melodies will also follow the notes of a major scale, hence why it's so important to know them all.
 If you don't know which they are, then you won't know when to use which black keys, and you end up with notes that sound awful when you just try and guess.
 Don't guess, use the scale!

 Yes!
 There is!
-You can just finding out the black keys by building the scale using the formula, or you can memorize which notes are sharp or flat by using the circle of 5ths!
+You can just figure out which black keys to play by building the scale using the formula, or you can memorize which notes are sharp or flat by using the circle of 5ths!
 However, that story is for another day.
 I will say it's pretty awesome, so stay tuned.....

 Interested in learning more?
 Subscribe to receive updates and learn the 4 secrets classical pianists wish they knew about how to play popular music. :-D